pixelomer/AdventOfCode/README.md

 # Advent of Code Solutions

 These are my solutions for Advent of Code.
-In Advent of Code, the goal is to quickly write code that works instead of code that is maintainable so don't expect any readable code.
+I was still new to JavaScript when I started solving Advent of Code puzzles so some of the solutions here could be really bad.

 ## Scripts